redis-developer/redis-datasets/redistimeseries/StockPrice/README.md

 ## Running the scripts

-Before running these scripts, ensure that you modify host and port number for Redis as per your infrastructure setup.
+Before running these scripts, ensure that you modify host and port number(6379) for Redis as per your infrastructure setup.

 ```
  % python3 redisTSCreateKeysSample.py